 About Matthew Meunier, MD

 Matthew Meunier, MD, is a board-certified orthopedic surgeon who specializes in hand, upper extremity and microvascular surgery to treat a variety of conditions, including fractures and dislocations, shoulder injuries, chronic wrist pain, and congenital hand disorders.
-He is one of the region's top hand injury experts and an associate team physician for the San Diego Padres.
+He is one of the region's top hand injury experts.
 He was a consultant physician for the San Diego Chargers.